 It’s impossible not to think of CrossFit and muscle simultaneously — mainly due to the fact that all of the sport’s big names are ripped beyond belief.
 So, will you gain muscle by doing CrossFit?
 Absolutely.
 Will you end up looking like a manly bodybuilder?
 No.

 Yes, some CrossFit women have some pretty good sized muscles but they also train multiple times a day.
-Performing four to six WODs per week will not result in an Amazonian physique.
+Performing four to six beginner CrossFit workouts per week will not result in an Amazonian physique.
 It will, however, help add mass to those places we all like it (squat booty, anyone?) while toning and tightening everything else — yahtzee!!

 Classes: What to Expect; Should I Take Them?

 - For starters, many boxes offer mandatory introductory courses to teach you the basics of CrossFit as well as the fundamentals of lifting.
+These courses give you the opportunity to perform beginner CrossFit workouts with guided instruction.
 This in itself is a fantastic incentive, even if you only hang around for a few months to learn the basics then take it on home for some solo training.

 What if you already pay a membership at a regular gym?
 While it is possible to CrossFit almost anywhere, commercial gyms aren’t really set up for the demands of WODs.
 Boxes have plenty of room to lift and drop weights – regular gyms, not so much.
 Not to mention, you may get some dirty looks for any possible grunting that may or may not happen.

 It’s important to note that box dues are generally higher than those of a traditional gym, however you’ll get more hands-on coaching and several classes are held every day so you can make it a point to get in and get your money’s worth.